 When speaking, please start by stating your name and any affiliation information you would like to share so that information is available to people listing to the audio, including the audio-only recordings of the session.

-Outside of meeting sessions, a new platform for social interaction and access to information resources will be provided during the IETF 108 meeting week.
+Outside of meeting sessions, a platform for social interaction and access to information resources will be provided during the IETF 110 meeting week.
 This will include a virtual space that includes features found at an in-person meeting such as the RFC Editor and IANA desks, as well as a virtual meeting registration desk.
 All that’s required is a WebRTC-enabled browser.
 For more details about Gather and how to join, a Gather for IETF 110 Online guide will soon be available.